We’ve been together forever, how do we keep the love alive? Reignite the spark in a long-term relationship

 โ€˜Embracing each otherโ€™s separateness is what sparks desire in the early stages of a relationship,โ€™ says relationship expert Sarah Louise Ryan. โ€˜When we have an air of mystery and strong independence or separateness, desire shines brightly, but when we attach and that separateness dwindles over years, it can start to dim.โ€™

-Happily, you donโ€™t need to take drastic action to bring back a sense of mystique.
-Itโ€™s not about sleeping in separate rooms, spending time apart or even breaking up, but taking small steps to strengthen your individuality. โ€˜A sense of separateness creates eroticism of the mind, fuelling desire,โ€™ says Ryan. โ€˜We are more drawn to our partners when we feel a small sense of separateness around our interests and hobbies, going about our day as individuals and exploring things apart.โ€™
+Happily, you donโ€™t need to take drastic action to bring back a sense of mystique and reignite the spark.
+Itโ€™s not about sleeping in separate rooms, spending time apart for weeks on end or making dramatic ultimatums, but taking small steps to strengthen your individuality. โ€˜A sense of separateness creates eroticism of the mind, fuelling desire,โ€™ says Ryan. โ€˜We are more drawn to our partners when we feel a small sense of separateness around our interests and hobbies, going about our day as individuals and exploring things apart.โ€™

 Far from leading you down disparate paths, developing your own interests can nurture connection and stoke desire. โ€˜Keep doing what makes you feel passionate,โ€™ says Ryan. โ€˜Having a strong sense of individuality and maintaining your own interests can be attractive to your partner, because thereโ€™s nothing more interesting than a person who is happy and driven to do things they love.โ€™